ICC arrest warrant against PM Benjamin Netanyahu. Now what? – DW – 11/21/2024

 When does the ICC have jurisdiction over Israeli citizens?

-As a rule, the ICC may only take action when states cannot or will not pursue charges for the above-mentioned crimes at the national level.
-The current war makes it even more unlikely that Israeli courts would initiate criminal proceedings against the head of its government, its ministers or army leadership.
+As a rule, the ICC may only take action when states cannot or will not pursue charges for the abovementioned crimes at the national level.
+The ongoing war makes it even more unlikely that Israeli courts would initiate criminal proceedings against the head of its government, its ministers or army leadership.

-Furthermore, either a perpetrator's home country must also acknowledge the court — Israel does not — or the country in which a crime is alleged to have taken place must.
+Furthermore, either a perpetrator's home country must also acknowledge the court — Israel does not — or the country in which a crime is alleged to have taken place must do so.
 In this case, the Palestinian territories are signatories to the Rome Statute of the International Criminal Court.
-Joining Israel in their rejection of the ICC are the US, China, Russia, India, almost all Arab states, and Iran.
+Joining Israel in their rejection of the ICC are the US, China, Russia, India, almost all Arab states and Iran.

 When none of the nations tied to the crimes are ICC treaty signatories, then the task of contracting the ICC to investigate falls to the United Nations Security Council — as was the case, for instance, with Libya and Sudan.

-Note: This article was originally written in German.
-It was first published on April 30, 2024, and has been updated with new developments on May 21, 2024 and November 21, 2024.